Richard W. Burgin: Life and career

 Burgin also composed the music and words for six CDs, one of which was co-produced with Gloria Vanderbilt.

 On October 22, 2020, Burgin died in his sleep at his home in Clayton, Missouri, after a long battle with Parkinson's disease.

 His son Richard Burgin is a filmmaker, whom Burgin collaborated with on two short films based on his short stories, All Ears (2016) and The Identity Club (2018).
-After his death, Fang (2022) was dedicated to Burgin in the end credits.
+After his death, Fang (2022) was dedicated to Richard W. Burgin in the end credits.